tslocke/hobocookbook/manual/dryml-guide.markdown

     <if test="&all_parameters[:body]">
 {: .dryml}

+In fact, `all_parameters` and `parameters` are not regular hashes, they are instances of a subclass of `Hash` -- `Hobo::Dryml::TagParameters`.
+This subclass allows parameters to be called as if they were methods on the hash object, e.g.:

+    parameters.default
+{: .ruby}

+That's not something you'll use often.

 ## `merge`

 As it's very common to want both `merge-attrs` and `merge-params` on the same tag, there is a shorthand for this: `merge`.
 So the final, preferred definition of `<linked-card>` is: